 Having a large customer base often comes with challenges.
-Even though you might want to serve all customers equally well there might be restrains or differences in contract.
+Even though you might want to serve all customers equally there might be restrains or contract differences.

 Presume you have customers with a full service contract and a phone Service Level Agreement of 20 seconds for 95% of all calls, meaning that you are contractually bound to answer the phone in almost all cases within 20 seconds.
 However, you have a large customer base of customers without this kind of contract.
 Your aim is to have those premium accounts served in any case.

 Your customer service is trained to care for both, the normal and the VIP customer base.
 But how do you ensure that in case of emergency you are still able to meet your service level agreement with your premium customers?

 With babelforce you could implement a quite simple solution.